-We’ve searched out some of the best tips for you and broken it down by the age of the people in your family.
+We’ve searched out some of the best research-based tips for you and broken it down by the age of the people in your family.
 Here are a few strategic ways you can shape generosity and cultivate unity in your family around giving.

 It’s never really too early to start sharing with your children or grandchildren about your giving.
 Make conversations about kindness and generosity part of your regular routine with them.
 Not only may it impact their lives early, but starting early can help you feel more comfortable in conversations about giving when they’re older.

 Once they’re old enough to understand what you’re saying, there are four great things you can do:

 1. Explain: Young kids love to ask “Why?”
 They love to know the reasons behind what’s happening in their world.
 If you’re serving at church, tell them why.
 If you give help to a family in need, share the reasons you decided to do it.
 If you’re at your computer recommending grants from your Giving Fund, invite them to sit with you, and show them how it works.
 They don’t have to understand everything.
 Just involving them is enough.

 2. Show your feelings: Research tells us that generosity makes people feel good.
 It leads to better mood, better physical and mental health and stronger social connections.
 Though your kids or grandkids may be too young to understand an explanation of this, they certainly aren’t too young to see a smile.
 If they’re around you when you’ve made a gift, let them know how it makes you feel.
 Dance in celebration of how God made you able to give.
 Pray a happy prayer of thanks.
 Let it show on your face how thankful you are that God has made you able to share.